slatedocs/slate/source/includes/gcp/_routers.md

 Cloud Router allows to programs custom dynamic routes and it scales with your network traffic.
 Cloud Router isn't a physical device that might cause a bottleneck.
 It can't be used by itself.
 But, it is required or recommended in the following cases:

 - Required for Cloud NAT
-- Required for Cloud Interconnect and HA VPN
+- Required for Cloud Interconnect and High Availability (HA) VPN
 - A recommended configuration option for Classic VPN

 <!-------------------- LIST ROUTERS -------------------->